Biocide regulations and testing in the EU

 Requirements for biocide-treated articles

 Treated articles have a distinct primary function but incorporate or have been treated with one or more biocidal products.
 Examples include antimicrobial textiles and refrigerators treated with mold-resistant substances.
-Such articles shall not be placed on the market unless all active substances contained in them are approved and any claims about biocidal properties are substantiated.8
+Such articles shall not be placed on the market unless all active substances are approved and any claims about biocidal properties are substantiated.8

 Biocide efficacy testing standards